itsAnyTime/Exercises/README.md

 Not perfect

-The image assets you need to create the page below can be found in the <a href="assets">assets directory</a>.
+The image assets you need to create the page below can be found in the <a href="/Exercises/berlin/assets">assets directory</a>.

 Website: